Stranded on the Tarmac? Here's What You Need to Know

 What is Tarmac Delay?

 Have you ever been stuck on a plane, sat on the tarmac, impatiently waiting for the aircraft to takeoff?
+When your flight is delayed you can often apply for flight delay compensation, but what are your rights if you are already in the plane?

 Or, have you landed at your destination and experienced your excitement fade to irritation, as passengers were restricted from getting off the plane?